 This feijoa loaf is a quick, easy and delicious way to use feijoas.
 With a mild feijoa taste its kind of like a yummy banana bread but with feijoas!

-This feijoa cake in one delicious option.
-Made with cinnamon and allspice, its a slightly more subtle feijoa flavor, because you can sometimes have to much of a good thing.
-Its more like a banana bread in taste and texture, but with feijoas instead of bananas.
-Of course if you are looking for a more traditional feijoa flavors you could try my feijoa muffins or for a savory option my feijoa chutney.
+This feijoa cake is one delicious option.
+Made with cinnamon and allspice, it's a slightly more subtle feijoa flavor, because you can sometimes have too much of a good thing.
+It's more like banana bread in taste and texture, but with feijoas instead of bananas.
+Of course if you are looking for more traditional feijoa flavors you could try my feijoa muffins or for a savory option my feijoa chutney.

 Feijoas: aka pineapple guavas.
 No need to worry if you don't have your own tree.
 They are available in abundance in through out New Zealand from supermarkets, road side stalls, friends and neighbors.
 Outside New Zealand you can sometimes order online and they will ship the fruit.
 Alternatively in Australia I was able to fine someone near by me through my local buy sell swap group, so its worth asking around.